Everyone in the Street

 Food is a key part of a street party, where everyone can rub shoulders around diverse foods.
 Sharing food and recipes, cookery lessons and foraging can provide rich ways for neighbours to come together.

-In Bristol, streets parties in areas with high proportions of Muslims are held after Ramadan to celebrate Eid feast and break fast with each other.
+In Bristol, which is the street party capital of the UK, the events are held in areas with high proportions of Muslims, including after Ramadan to celebrate Eid feast and break fast with each other.